 This course is designed to fulfill the first half of the Biology requirement for college bound students.
-This course provides a foundation of biology and chemistry to include the fundamentals of biochemistry, ecology, evolution, and cell respiration based on the end of course state standardized biology exam.
+This course provides a foundation of biology and chemistry to include the fundamentals of biochemistry, ecology, evolution, and cell respiration.
 This course serves as a basis for further study in biology and chemistry related advanced college preparatory courses.
 This course also includes an introduction to the science laboratory.